akhilsharmaa/akhilesh.blog/src/content/project/ai-presentation-model.md

 ---
-title: "RAG AI Based Presentation Creator"
+title: "LLM Based Presentation Creator"
 description: 'Generating the whole presentation with 10-15 pages just by giving title of the topic.'
 codeLink: ""
 pubDate: 'Jan 30 2025'